flipcoder/textbeat/README.md

 - $: strum
     - plays the chord in a sequence, held by default
     - notes automatically fit into 1 grid beat

+Note: Percentage values specified are formated like numbers after a decimal point:
+Example: 3, 30, and 300 all mean 30% (read like .3, .30, etc.)

 ```

 # The Basics